 When to Get Help

-With mental health, it’s important to pay attention to those signs early on and not be afraid to check in with a therapist.
+Pay attention to signs early on and don’t be afraid to check in with a therapist.
 (Anxious about contacting a therapist?
 Start by talking to a trusted friend about your fears.)

 Ways to improve and prioritize your mental health

 - Trying different self-care practices.
 Learn what works for you.
 Not everyone loves meditation, but some people really enjoy yoga.
-It’s all about remembering that what you eat, how you move your body and your sleep quality all impact your mood and emotions.
-Prioritize healthy habits are all key to improving your overall well-being.
+What you eat, how you move your body and your sleep quality all impact your mood and emotions.

-- When other people are involved that care about you it makes it easier to navigate tough emotions, you feel less alone in the process, and you might speak to someone who can relate to what you’re going through.
+- Stay connected.
+Talk about what you’re experiencing with someone you trust.
+Find a friend, family member, a friendly co-worker or reach out to your Level2 coach.
+When other people are involved that care about you it makes it easier to navigate tough emotions, you feel less alone in the process, and you might speak to someone who can relate to what you’re going through.

 - Seek help.
 If those feelings interfere with your daily life and prevent you from attaining your best quality of life, more help may be needed.